What's in this post? Click Here...

 For more information please visit the Hylands Estate website.

-Check website for Open Days.
+Check website for Open Days, which are normally on Sundays, starting from March 31st.
 The museum in Canvey Island is the home to a selection of vintage buses, coaches and classic cars.
 In addition to the museum there is a model railway and gift shop selling die-cast models and transport souvenirs.

 Entry is free but donations are welcomed.